maury91/mean-amm/Readme.md

 AMM is a course of my collage that teaches how to build a website using PHP+Mysql+jQuery.

+You can see the old project here : https://github.com/maury91/amm

 ## State of the project

 Currently all the Node (and MongoDB + Express) part is doed, i've disabled some parameters in the search to make the website always return some data (the parameter days, search only the events in the next days, and obviusly the current events in the near future disappear)